 Make all the fields available in the logs are searchable.
 For example, If you get hold of correlation Id you can search all the logs based on the correlation Id to find out the request flow.

-Now we will see the architecture of log management in micro services world.
-This solution uses ELK stack.
-Generally we will have different log configurations for different environments.
-For development environment we will go with console appenders or file appenders which will output the logs in the local host.
+Now we will see the architecture of log management in the microservices world.
+This solution uses the ELK stack.
+Generally, we will have different log configurations for different environments.
+For a development environment, we will go with console appenders or file appenders which will output the logs in the localhost.
 This is easy and convenient during development.
-For other environments we will send the logs to centralized place.
+For other environments, we will send the logs to a centralized place.
 The architecture which we are going to discuss is for QA and higher environments.

-In the above architecture we configured Kafka log appender to output the log messages to Kafka cluster.
-From the Kafka cluster the message will be ingested to Logstash.
+In the above architecture, we configured Kafka log appender to output the log messages to the Kafka cluster.
+From the Kafka cluster, the message will be ingested to Logstash.
 While ingesting the log messages to Logstash we can transform the information as we required.
 The output of Logstash will be stashed to Elastic search.
-Using Kibana visualization tool we can search the indexed logs with the parameters we logged.
+Using the Kibana visualization tool we can search the indexed logs with the parameters we logged.
 Remember we can use Rabbit MQ/Active MQ etc.. message brokers instead of Kafka.
 Below are some of the useful links on appenders.

 In the second option given below, we will write the log messages using Logstash appender to the file on the host machines.
 The Filebeat agent will watch the log files and ingests the log information to the Logstash cluster.

-Among the first and second options, my choice goes to first option.
+Among the first and second options, my choice goes to the first option.
 Below are my justifications.

-- If the system is highly scalable with auto scaling feature the instances will be created and destroyed based on the need.
-In that case if you go with second option, there might be loss of log files if the host is destroyed.
-But with first option as and when we log, the message will come to middleware.
-It is perfect suit for auto scaling environments.
+- If the system is highly scalable with auto-scaling feature the instances will be created and destroyed based on the need.
+In that case, if you go with the second option, there might be a loss of log files if the host is destroyed.
+But with the first option as and when we log, the message will come to middleware.
+It is a perfect suit for auto-scaling environments.

 - With second option we are installing Filebeat or similar file watchers on the host machine.
-For some reason if those agents stops working we may not get the logs from that hosts.
+For some reason, if those agents stop working we may not get the logs from those hosts.
 Again we are losing the log information.